-Greece: Two solar parks in Kozani to be built26.
-May 2020. / SEE Energy News
+Greece: Two solar parks in Kozani to be built, SEE Energy News

 The two plants are a part of a broader project, which envisages solar installations with combined capacity of 230 MW.
 PPC Renewables, a renewable energy arm of Greek state-controlled Public Power Corporation (PPC), has decided to award two contracts for the construction of 15 MW solar power plants in Kozani in northwestern Greece to METKA, a part of Mytilineos Group, and Terna.